 Partial Substitution

-Where residual investment is identified and the associated cost of this investment does not, in National Grid’s sole estimation, adequately cover the costs of, or return on, such investment potential capacity substitutions will be adjusted.
+Where residual investment is identified and the associated cost of this investment does not, in National Gas Transmission’s sole estimation, adequately cover the costs of, or return on, such investment potential capacity substitutions will be adjusted.
 The most economic solution will be proposed taking into account minimum economic investment and substitution quantities.

 The appropriate level and combinations of substitution and investment (considering all potential incremental capacity releases) will be confirmed by network analysis.
 This will be achieved by updating the network model for the revised, post-substitution, Obligated Entry Capacity (plus Reserved Entry Capacity) levels and residual investment.
 The final step in the substitution analysis shall then be reversed, by 2mcmd, (i.e. by increasing the Obligated Entry Capacity at the final donor ASEP and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis.